-Piedmont Pines has won praise from many civic leaders as being one of Oakland's most organized and productive voluntary neighborhood associations.
+Piedmont Pines wins praise from civic leaders as being one of Oakland's most organized and productive voluntary neighborhood associations.

 PO Box 13292

 What's ahead for 2024?

 For two decades, PPNA hosted its Annual Meeting in person each January.
 They were fun and very informative.
 Among the pandemic's lasting changes was the need for PPNA to take its meetings online.
 The silver lining in this is substantial cost savings, which allowed us to expand the number of forums (five in 2023!), and introduce a summer-time picnic to make up for the lost socializing.
 Here’s what's coming this year.
 Dates and details to follow.

 February 26, 2024 virtual Town Hall:

 We’ll dig beneath the surface of some major initiatives and problem-solving efforts Mayor Thao spoke about in our exclusive Mayor’s Forum on October 30, 2023.See column 2 for speakers and topics

 Fire Safety, Insurance